publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schIII/ptIII/m__us_usc_t22_s2416.md

     (b) __Contents__

-    The report described in subsection (a) of this section shall include the following:
+    The report described in subsection (a) shall include the following:

         (1) For each military training activity, the foreign policy justification and purpose for the activity, the number of foreign military personnel provided training and their units of operation, and the location of the training.